jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 ## 2. Log Analytics Workspace

-The Log Analytics workspace is the central monitoring and diagnostics store for the environment.
+The Log Analytics workspace is an optional shared monitoring component for the environment.
 It receives logs and metrics from:

 - Hub and spoke network resources
 - Application services